 NEW HABITATS FOR ENDANGERED ANIMAL SPECIES AROUND THE SAAR

 » GO TO VIDEO (IN GERMAN)

-Considering that agricultural fields are ploughed and mulched in the spring, public areas are generally mowed, and private gardens are increasingly being reduced to stone paving, a balance needs to be struck.
-In practice, this means providing suitable areas and sowing species-rich seeds to preserve the existence of as many plant and animal species as possible.
+Given the fact that that agricultural land is plowed and mulched in spring, public spaces are mostly mowed and more and more private gardens are reduced to stone surfaces, a compensation should be created.
+Specifically, this means the provision of suitable areas and their supply with species-rich seeds in order to sustain the life of as many plants and animal species as possible.

 » Go to photos

 For LEG Saar, the conservation and development of biodiversity are important elements of regional development on the Saar.
 Together with the Vereinigung der Jäger des Saarlandes, LEG Saar creates new protective habitats.
 Together with the communities and farmers, they are pioneers in creating an insect-rich cultural landscape of relevance to biodiversity.
 In the next few years, the project participants want to widen their commitment to other Saarland communities in order to raise awareness of the important topic of biodiversity and to expand the already existing contribution to species-rich landscapes.

 In cooperation with hunters from the region and communities, areas particularly suitable for creating flowering landscapes rich in insects are identified.
 For this purpose, LEG Saar provides the landowners – free of charge - with a special regional `habitat seed mixture` .
 In return, they agree to sowing the seed and thus to setting aside their areas for the coming years.

 The seeds sown in all Saarland districts consist of roughly 60 different regional wildflower species and cultivated plants tailored to our climatic conditions and the needs of local animals and insects.
 LEG Saar obtained the seeds from the RWZ Raiffeisen Waren-Zentrale Rhein-Main and the Haseler Mühle near Neunkirchen.